alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 Ask if you need to wash soil from the roots of the plants you export.
 The USA, New Zealand and other countries require this.

 [Question for SME: Is eDomero available for these tasks?
+It is not mentioned in the current guidance] [Question for SME: Is eDomero available for these tasks?
 It is not mentioned in the current guidance]

 ###Fees